fernandahenderikx/RINV/README.txt

-Data and code (MATLAB) used to reproduce analysis and figures of Henderikx-Freitas, F., Allen, J.A., Lansdorp, B.M., and White, A.E.
+Here you will find data and code (MATLAB) used to reproduce analysis and figures of Henderikx-Freitas, F., Allen, J.A., Lansdorp, B.M., and White, A.E.
 "Diel variations in the estimated refractive index of bulk oceanic particles", Optics Express TBD(TBD) (2022).

 Content: